ReptarAzar/highlyclickable/_site/README.md

 # highlyclickable
-A fun game of clicking without a cursor.
+A fun game of clicking without a cursor

+To run `jekyll serve` in the `gh-pages` branch.